-In a recent case before the U.S. Court of Federal Claims, two married taxpayers appeared pro se in challenging the assessment of passive foreign investment income (PFIC) taxes.
+In a recent case before the U.S. Court of Federal Claims, two married taxpayers appeared pro se in challenging the assessment of passive foreign investment company (PFIC) income taxes.
 David C. Shnier et ux. v.
 United States; No. 1:18-cv-01257

 Taxpayers offered up an unusual interpretation of the PFIC statute and a new method for statutory interpretation.